-(DTT) - a place of actual business and management of an entity.
+A permanent establishment is - as understood by the Foreign Tax Law of Germany and also as found in all treaties for the avoidance of double taxation (DTT) - a place of actual business and management of an entity.
 It goes without saying that a company, which is registered in Germany, having foreign shareholders but doing business in Germany is taxable for its income generated world-wide unless a DTT provides otherwise.
 However, the question may occur whether a simple representative office in Germany, being a branch of a foreign company, is still taxable for its income in Germany.
-Definitely in that case such entity would be an affiliated part of its parent company, thinking of a branch.
+This is the case if such entity would be an affiliated part of its parent company, thinking of a branch.
 In that case, limited taxability would apply relating to the income of the branch only.
 Otherwise, the German tax authorities would tend to consider the world income of the branch's parent company as taxable income due to the principle of world income taxation.